docAnalyzer-ai/api-contrib/README.md

 Before you contribute, ensure you have:

- * An active Pro account with docAnalyzer.AI.
+ * An active Pro account with docAnalyzer.ai.
  * The latest version of the docAnalyzer API.
  * Tested your code to ensure it works effectively with the docAnalyzer API.